 - b.
-Recognize ethical dilemmas as they arise, and apply ethical decision-making processes in order to resolve the dilemmas. - c.
+Recognize ethical dilemmas as they arise and apply ethical decision-making processes in order to resolve the dilemmas. - c.
 Conduct self in an ethical manner in all professional activities. - d.
-Be knowledgeable of and recognize the interplay between the APA Ethical Principles and laws governing health service psychology with the ethics and legal standards of medical healthcare, recognizing conflicts as they arise and apply ethical decision making in order to resolve dilemmas.

-E. Professional values, attitudes, and behaviors
+Be knowledgeable of and recognize the interplay between the APA Ethical Principles and laws governing health service psychology with the ethics and legal standards of medical healthcare, recognizing conflicts as they arise and apply ethical decision making to resolve dilemmas. - E. Professional values, attitudes, and behaviors - a.

-- a.
 Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others - b.
 Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness. - c.
 Actively seek and demonstrate openness and responsiveness to feedback and supervision. - d.
 Respond professionally in increasingly complex situations with a greater degree of independence as they progress across levels of training. - e.
-Behave in ways that reflect the values and attitudes of psychology within the pediatric medical healthcare setting and engage in self-reflection in how these professional values, attitudes, and behaviors are similar and at times in conflict with the values, attitudes and behaviors of the other medical professionals of which one interacts regularly.

-F. Communication and interpersonal skills
+Behave in ways that reflect the values and attitudes of psychology within the pediatric medical healthcare setting and engage in self-reflection in how these professional values, attitudes, and behaviors are similar and at times in conflict with the values, attitudes, and behaviors of the other medical professionals of which one interacts regularly. - F. Communication and interpersonal skills - a.

-- a.
 Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services. - b.
 Produce and comprehend oral, nonverbal, and written communications that are informative and well-integrated; demonstrate a thorough grasp of professional language and concepts. - c.
 Demonstrate effective interpersonal skills and the ability to manage difficult communication well. - d.
-Demonstrate effective interpersonal skills and develop and maintain effective relationships with a wide range of individuals, include children and adolescents, parents, medically-complex patients, and colleagues from various medical disciplines and backgrounds.
+Demonstrate effective interpersonal skills and develop and maintain effective relationships with a wide range of individuals, include children and adolescents, parents, medically complex patients, and colleagues from various medical disciplines and backgrounds. - G. Assessment - a.
+Select and apply assessment methods that draw from the best available empirical literature and that reflect the science of measurement and psychometrics; collect relevant data using multiple sources and methods appropriate to the identified goals and questions of the assessment as well as relevant diversity characteristics of the service recipient.